octobercms/docs/3.x/extend/database/basics.md

 ## Database Transactions

 To run a set of operations within a database transaction, you may use the `transaction` method on the `Db` facade.
 If an exception is thrown within the transaction `Closure`, the transaction will automatically be rolled back.
 If the `Closure` executes successfully, the transaction will automatically be committed.
-You don't need to worry about manually rolling back or committing while using the `transaction` method:
+You don't need to worry about manually rolling back or committing while using the `transaction` method.

 ```php
 Db::transaction(function () {